wandersoncferreira/mamulengo/README.md

 ## Ideas

-The idea came from **Rodolfo Ferreira** about rethinking some ideas about database and that not all applications need an insane amount of write/reads per second.
+The idea came from **Rodolfo Ferreira** about rethinking some concepts on databases and reaching the conclusion that not all applications need an insane amount of write/reads per second.
 Sometimes we only need a SQLite to do our work and go home happily.